Pascal-Krenckel/NppGZipFileViewer/README.md

 ### Dll-Files
 It depends on your npp version:
-1. for x64 use ...X64.dll
+1. for x64 use ...X64.zip
-2. for x86 use ...X86.dll or ....dll
+2. for x86 use ...X86.zip

-Copy the dll to "%npp_install_path%\\plugins\\%name%\\%name%.dll"

-Make sure the names match, because npp loads the dll based on the directory name.
+Unzip and copy the folder to "%npp_install_path%\\plugins" Make sure the plugin name must match, the plugin's main dll name.
+(Should already be the case)

 ### Terminus:
 1. tracked file: A tracked file is a file that was decompressed or is selected manually for compression.
 The Icon and Menu Entry will be checked for this file.